makerdao/community/contributing/style-guide.md

 - Be concise, people have little time to browse
 - Provide examples when possible, do not complicate them with arbitrarily complex numbers
 - Explain with math when needed, otherwise keep it simple
-- Do not spell out “percent”; use the symbol (e.g., 15% not 15 percent)
+- Do not spell out "percent”; use the symbol (e.g., 15% not 15 percent)

 #### No

-- Exclamation points
+- No exclamation points!!!
 - Speaking directly to the user in tutorials or FAQs.
 I.e. No: 'You then..', 'Now you should...'
 - No em or en dashes `—`
 - Never refer to Purple Paper names (flip, flap, flop, etc) in the documentation
 - Footnotes
+- Curly quotes `“`, use the plaintext version: `"`

 ### Numbers